 All applicants to the MAGIC program should have strong analytical, language, and writing skills.
 An undergraduate GPA above 3.3 is expected, and above 3.5 is encouraged.

 All applications must be filed through the Graduate School of Arts and Sciences, rather than the History Department.
-Visit the Graduate School of Arts and Sciences Admissions website the online application and additional information.
+Visit the Graduate School of Arts and Sciences Admissions website for the online application and additional information.

 Applications must include: